 This means you need to find reliably low-calorie foods, and if there was ever a food group with this description, it would be vegetables.

 2. They keep you fuller for longer.

 Unlike pretzels, chips, soda, candy, and other processed foods, vegetables are high in fiber and water.
-This means they make you feel satisfied for longer and help you stave off hunger and unhealthy impulse snacks.
+This means they keep you full for longer.
+Plus, they help you stave off hunger and unhealthy impulse snacks.

 3. They help your blood sugar remain steady.